Kazmimasooma/Group-1-Disney/README.md

 just dolls.

 ### Customer segmentation
+* If we can segment our customers into like minded groups.
+We can market more efficiently and target the right customers.
 * With the customer segmentation, Disney new releases can be advertised on IMDB & Rotten Tomatoes to "look alike" customers.
 Therefore Disney is spending the marketing ads funds in a targeted manner.

 ### Disney Park revenue